In Charles Bukowski’s famous novel, Hollywood, one of his many famous cult classics, his alter-ego “Henry Chinaski” describes actors as follows:

 When I see or read a particularly convincing character or description, I wonder what was it in the creator that allowed them to produce this so convincingly?
 HOW do they do it – and do it for so long?
 Hoe did the creative process affect them?

 Let’s say the author has written an enthralling description – in emotions, actions, thoughts and motivations – of a drug user.
 What is the link between drug use and the author?
-To which extent is the author like their creation?
+To which extent are authors like their creation?
 There is a constant push-pull in novels of “authorial presence” – how much of the author personally is in the novel.
 Is it their words, their ideas, and their take on a subject on the page?
 Or are they mere skilled interpreters, observers, researchers and imitators?
 How hard is it to take on the character?
 The degree to which authors reveal themselves in their novels is on a sliding scale of complete authorial presence, or none.

 Truth and lies in novels